LulfLoot/ThunderDockerman/ARCHITECTURE_OPTIONS.md

-# Thunderstore Web Mod Manager - Architecture Options
+# ThunderModMan - Architecture Options

 This document outlines two architectural approaches for building a web-based mod manager for game servers.